top of page

 PNG Circle 3.png

-MY LOVED ONE IS ABOUT TO EMBARK ON THEIR JOURNEY WITH PSYCHEDELIC MEDICINES.
+MY LOVED ONE IS ABOUT TO EMBARK ON THEIR JOURNEY WITH KETAMINE ASSISTED PSYCHOTHERAPY (OR PSYCHEDELIC ASSISTED THERAPY).
 HOW CAN I HELP?

 MANAGED EXPECTATIONS

-I'VE HEARD THAT ONE EXPERIENCE WITH PSYCHEDELICS CAN BE LIFE CHANGING.
+I'VE HEARD THAT ONE EXPERIENCE WITH KETAMINE ASSISTED PSYCHOTHERPAY (OR OTHER PSYCEHDELIC MEDICINES) CAN BE LIFE CHANGING.
 IS THIS TRUE?

 PNG Circle 23.png